The Myth of Traveling Kindness

 By Francesca Jahns

-On the other hand, we wanted to set an example in front of our kids on how to treat other people who are less fortunate than we are.
-We ended up not giving the woman anything, but had a discussion about it with the kids at the table and they shared their feelings about it.
-The next day as a school assignment Francesca tasked the kids (and adults, we always do the writing assignments as well) with making up their own Myth (since we had visited Knossos Palace ruins the day before which are the origins of the Theseus and the Minotaur myth).
-Francesca wrote a myth around the visit by the elderly lady from Agios Nikolaos.
-It was so moving I decided to include it as this a bonus travel story this month - Dan Jahns
+The next day, Francesca, as part of a school assignment, tasked the kids (and the adults, as we always do the assignments too) with creating their own myth.
+We had visited the Knossos Palace ruins the day before, which inspired this activity as the birthplace of the Theseus and the Minotaur myth.
+Francesca wrote a myth based on the encounter with the elderly woman in Agios Nikolaos.
+It was so moving that I decided to include it as a bonus travel story this month.

-Once upon a time a family of voyagers stumbled across a young woman who had no money to feed her chldren.
-She was asking for their help.
-At first, they politely to shoo her away.
-They weren't sure how to help her.
-But after she left they all felt very badly.
-The next day they saw her again.
-This time they hid from her because they still were not sure how to help.
-But as they thought about her and her family, their hearts grew and grew.
-They imagined what they would do if they saw her again.
+The next day, they saw her again.
+This time, they hid from her because they still didn’t know how to help.
+But as they thought about her and her family, their hearts began to grow.
+They imagined what they might do if they saw her again.
 One child imagined inviting her to join them for dinner.
-Another commented on giving her a cart full of groceries.
-The oldest voyager dreamed of a time when no one went hungry.
+Another envisioned giving her a cart full of groceries.
+The oldest voyager dreamed of a world where no one went hungry.